 Coach parking spaces are strictly limited, and must be pre-booked.
 They will be allocated on a first come, first served basis.

-There are picnic benches in the Walled Garden.
+There are picnic benches in the Walled Garden and at Gelada Rocks.